Paddy Coad

 Paddy Coad (14 April 1920 – 8 March 1992) was an Irish football player and manager.

 He played as a forward for Waterford, Glenavon, Shamrock Rovers and Ireland.
-Although known, primarily, as a maker of goals, Coad scored 126 goals in the League of Ireland and a further 41 in the FAI Cup.
+Although known, primarily, as a maker of goals, Coad scored 126 goals in the League of Ireland, putting him as 24th all-time, and a further 41 in the FAI Cup.
 In 1946–47, he was top goalscorer in the League of Ireland.
 As a player manager, he also guided Shamrock Rovers to three League of Ireland titles and two FAI Cups, before he returned to Waterford and guided them to their first league title in 1966.
-He was appointed manager of Limerick in September 1967.
+He won the Texaco Hall of Fame Award in 1981 and the PFAI Merit Award in 1983.

-Early years
+Early life

 Coad was educated at De La Salle school in Stephen Street in Waterford and first distinguished himself as a sportsman playing hurling and table tennis.
 He was even Munster champion at the latter sport.
 He also began to play football with Corinthians, a local junior club based in Lower Yellow Road area of Waterford.

+Club career

 He was soon spotted by Waterford, making his League of Ireland debut in 1937 while still only 17.
 He then moved to Irish Football League club Glenavon but returned to Waterford after the start of the Second World War.
 He was a member of the Waterford team that finished as a runners up to Cork United in both the League of Ireland and the FAI Cup.
 Waterford could have won the league title, but their players refused to turn up for a play-off game against Cork after a dispute over bonus payments.

-Shamrock Rovers
+Coad signed for Shamrock Rovers in 1942 and made his debut against Brideville in the FAI Cup on 8 February.
+During his early seasons with the club, he played alongside Peter Farrell, Tommy Eglington, Jimmy McAlinden and Tommy Breen.
+He also helped Rovers win the FAI Cup three times.
+On 2 May 1955, Coad was rewarded with a benefit game against Chelsea, with Rovers winning 3–2.
+The Shamrock Rovers Player of the Year trophy is named after Coad.